Gisburn Road, as a community school, is overseen by a Board of Governors

 Monitoring and Evaluation

-Our Governing Body are proactive and are involved in monitoring and evaluating the school’s performance
+Our Governing Board is proactive and are involved in monitoring and evaluating the school’s performance.

 - Fulfil their statutory duties and responsibilities

 - Have a deeper understanding of the areas of strength and weakness within the school and observe the impact of school improvement actions

 - Monitor the performance of the school.
 This helps Governors to be better informed at meetings and to support and hold to account senior leaders in order to improve pupil outcomes